 The lead time depends on the requirements of your project.
-As a standard we are working on a lead time of around 8-10 weeks from sign off.
+As a standard, we aim to achieve a lead time of 8-10 weeks from final sign off.

-After we refer your details to a distributor, they will contact you within 48 hours.
-You should have a quotation back in no more than 5 working days.
+After we refer your details to one of our distributors, they will contact you within 48 hours.
+You will receive a quotation within 5-7 working days.

-Rationel windows and doors have been tested and marked according to several national and European standards, including "Secured by Design".
+Rationel windows and doors have been tested and marked in compliance with several national and European standards, including "Secured by Design".

 Read more about SDB here

-Rationel offer a wide range of standard colours depending on the product series.
+Rationel offer a wide range of standard colours.

 No, unfortunately Rationel Windows are not CWCT certified, which is an Air permeability, watertightness, wind resistance and impact mandatory test for all curtain walling.

-The information printed on the spacer bar between the panes of glass has information about pane size, energy values, order and position number.
+The information printed on the spacer bar between the panes of glass has information about pane size, energy values, and the Rationel order and position number.

 22-04-2011 83314 2659 / 24 EN 1279 2601013 Optifloat Clear 4mm/TGI RAL7035(18)/Argon/Optitherm S3 4mm 764x530 1254518 / 7 ENERG:A U=1,14 g=0,59 Lt=0,80

 22-04-2011 Production date EN 1279 Production standard 2601013 Panes item no. at Rationel Optifloat Clear 4mm/TGI RAL7035 (18)Argon/Optitherm S3 4mm Panes structure 764x530 Size in mm.
 1254518 The window/door order no. at Rationel 7 Windows/doors position no. at Rationel ENERGI:A Energy Class U=1,14, g=0,59, Lt=0,80 Energy values (Ug, Gg, LTg)